google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/common-notification-patterns.md

       event.waitUntil(promiseChain);

 In the next section we'll look at how to check if the page we want to direct the user to is already open or not.
-This way we can focus on the open tab rather than constantly opening new tabs.
+This way we can focus the open tab rather than opening new tabs.

 ## Focus an Existing Window